crcn/tandem-old/README.md

 ## Paperclip

-Paperclip is a design language that's optimized for visual editing.
+Paperclip is a design language that is optimized for visual editing.
 Think of it like a `.xib` file format for the web, but human readable, and writable by hand.

 #### Motiviation